p0dalirius/Awesome-RCE-techniques/Content-Management-Systems-(CMS)/Wordpress/README.md

 e

-## Techniques to acheive RCE on Wordpress
+## Techniques to achieve RCE on Wordpress

 ### With admin credentials